hummy987789/BSE_Template_Portfolio/index.md

 # 3 Joint Robotic Arm
 My BSE project was a 3 joint robotic arm.
-It has a claw and 3 joint to move in 3 axes and pick things up.
+It has a claw and 3 joints to move in 3 axes and pick things up.
 It moves using servos.
-It can be controlled with a controll as well.
+It can be controlled with a controller as well.
 All of these components are wired into the nanoshield, which is connected to the Arduino Nano.
 This is the core of the project and tells everything what to do.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|